 Mormons go on missions to teach the gospel of Jesus Christ to people and to invite people to come unto Christ.
 I served my own mission in Taiwan and it was such a blessing to be able to share with the Taiwanese people about the gospel, for it is something so special in my life, and it is something I hold dear to me.

 I live my faith by being an example to others, serving in my ward, and living the commandments and teachings that I am taught.
 I try to make sure that the way people see me, see my actions, are ways that the Lord would approve of.
 I have served in my ward by preparing the bulletin for Sunday meetings, which lets members of the congregation know who will be speaking, what songs will be sung, and any announcements that members of the congregation should be aware of, and was also a greeter on Sunday, so I got to say hello to everyone on Sunday at church, and welcome them to the service.
 I also served as a visiting teacher, someone who goes and visits two sisters each month, and helps them out whenever I can, and serves them to the best of my ability.
 I try to keep the commandments to the best I can.
-I am currently a full-time missionary for the Church of Jesus Christ of Latter-day Saints.
-Being a missionary means that I am spending 18 months in Taiwan, where I will teach others about Christ and about The Church of Jesus Christ of Latter-day Saints and invite them to come unto Christ by helping them receive the restored gospel through faith in Jesus Christ and His Atonement, repentence, baptism, receiving the gift of the Holy Ghost and enduring to the end.
+I also had the opportunity to serve a full-time mission for the Church of Jesus Christ of Latter-day Saints.
+Being a missionary means that I spent 18 months in Taiwan, where I taught others about Christ and about The Church of Jesus Christ of Latter-day Saints and invited them to come unto Christ by helping them receive the restored gospel through faith in Jesus Christ and His Atonement, repentance, baptism, receiving the gift of the Holy Ghost and enduring to the end.
 Currently, I serve in my ward by being a member of the missionary committee, where I help those in our ward to do missionary work and help others learn of Christ.